mdesjardins/react-a11y-select/README.md

     </Select>

-Simple, right?
 This will render an unordered list styled as a dropdown/select box.
 Importantly, it will have all of the correct ARIA and role attributes to make it usable by screen readers, and it will respond as expected to keyboard input.

 ## Props
 The following properties are on the `<Select>` component: